datalayer/jupyter-kernel-client/README.md

     print(reply)
 ```

-### Jupyter Konsole aka Console for Kernels
+## Jupyter Konsole

-This package can be used to open a Jupyter Console to a Jupyter Kernel 🐣.
+Jupyter Konsole can be used to open a Console to a Kernel.

 1. Install the optional dependencies.